 Flemington is a very small borough located in the state of New Jersey.
-With a population of 4,641 people and six constituent neighborhoods, Flemington is the 340th largest community in New Jersey.
-Much of the housing stock in Flemington was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 4,621 people and six constituent neighborhoods, Flemington is the 340th largest community in New Jersey.
+Flemington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Flemington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Flemington is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Flemington who work in sales jobs (14.60%), food service (11.29%), and office and administrative support (7.86%).
+Unlike some boroughs, Flemington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Flemington are a mix of both white- and blue-collar jobs.
+Overall, Flemington is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Flemington who work in maintenance occupations (14.59%), office and administrative support (11.72%), and management occupations (8.77%).

 The most common language spoken in Flemington is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.